What is one investment you’ve made in the past that you’re grateful for today?

 It took me a while to get used to the concept of taking a free day, but I’ll tell you, they’re some of the best days I’ve ever had, not only for my business but also for my personal life.
 It feels good to unplug completely from your business and focus on other things in life that are usually much more important.

 Your unique ability or abilities are the things that you enjoy doing so much that you lose track of time in doing them.
 These are things that you’re passionate about that do not feel like work to you, but most importantly, you get paid to do them.
 When you’re in the realm of your unique ability, life feels great.

 — Jeff Rose, CFP® (@jjeffrose) April 23, 2014

 I mentioned this above, but it’s worth mentioning again.
 Being in a room with 30 other entrepreneurs who are all at similar income levels as you and going through similar struggles is worth its weight in gold.
 It’s inspiring to hear about other entrepreneurs who are having record income years on top of taking more time off than they ever had in their business.

 For example, I remember hearing a success story of one of the entrepreneurs in our group who hadn’t taken a free day in the last 10 years but had recently gotten back from a month-long vacation with his family.
-Hearing stories like that inspire me, and I look forward to sharing a similar story here soon.
+Hearing stories like that inspires me, and I look forward to sharing a similar story here soon.
 Hawaii, here we come.

 Before starting Strategic Coach, I alluded to the fact that I was probably making around $250,000 a year living in southern Illinois.
 There is nothing horrible about that, but on the same token, I felt like I wasn’t growing.
 I felt very stagnant in what I was doing during the day, and I also didn’t feel like I was serving a bigger purpose.

 How to Measure ROI